-If instead the Council was more concerned about the changing of the processing limits in the scope of the broader whiting allocation, the discussion from PFMC (2018) on considering processing limits and the issue of excessive shares for the CP sector under Amendment 21-4 may provide some insight:
+Given the outside factors that come into play between harvesters and processors in the MS sector and the removal of the processing cap does not appear to create conditions "fostering inordinate control, by buyers or sellers, that would not otherwise exist", the concern for excessive shares may not exist.
+On the broader scale of looking at excessive shares of the entire whiting allocation, the discussion from PFMC (2018) on considering processing limits and the issue of excessive shares for the CP sector under Amendment 21-4 provides some insight:

-"The impacts of a processing limit will likely be distributional and may also impact net benefits if efficiency could be increased through higher levels of processing consolidation without adversely impacting efficiently functioning product markets (i.e., without creating market power that interfered with competitive market functions) ....
-Given that a permit owner in the CP sector also competes with harvesters in the IFQ sector and processors in the MS sector, even a 100 percent accumulation limit in the CP sector might not give the permit holder unlimited control of the product market because of competition from entities in the shorebased and MS sectors, as well as other sources of whitefish that substitute for whiting in the market.
+"The impacts of a processing limit will likely be distributional and may also impact net benefits if efficiency could be increased through higher levels of processing consolidation without adversely impacting efficiently functioning product markets (i.e., without creating market power that interfered with competitive market functions) Given that a permit owner in the CP sector also competes with harvesters in the IFQ sector and processors in the MS sector, even a 100 percent accumulation limit in the CP sector might not give the permit holder unlimited control of the product market because of competition from entities in the shorebased and MS sectors, as well as other sources of whitefish that substitute for whiting in the market.
 However, because ownership extends across sectors, the possibility for more extensive control exists, which could be inhibited by processing or ownership accumulation limits. "